Venezuela is bracing for a potential face-off this weekend.

 If the Nicolas Cage movie taught me anything, a face-off is never good.

 This one isn't expected to be either.
 Here's a reminder of what's going on there: In recent years, millions of people have fled the country as it deals with hyperinflation and shortages of basics like food and medicine.
-Meanwhile, UNICEF has been warning of a malnutrition crisis there.
+Meanwhile, UNICEF has been warning of a malnutrition crisis.

 Whose fault is that?